 If an individual or entity is convicted of any of these crimes, the OIG is required by law to place violators on the OIG Exclusion List.
 The OIG has limited discretion in determining the length of exclusion for a mandatory offense.
 Minimum exclusion periods are set by federal law.
 An initial conviction requires exclusion for 5 years.
 Being convicted of a second mandatory offense can result in exclusion for 10 years.
 A third conviction will result in permanent exclusion from Medicare, Medicaid and federal healthcare programs.

-Permissive exclusions OIG has discretion to exclude individuals and entities on a number of grounds, including (but not limited to):
+Permissive exclusions OIG has discretion to exclude individuals and entities on several grounds, including (but not limited to):

 > Reinstatement after an Exclusion Period Ends.
 Reinstatement is not automatic.
-Per the OIG, in order to participate in Medicare, Medicaid and all other Federal health care programs once the term of exclusion ends, the individual or entity must apply for reinstatement and receive written notice from OIG that reinstatement has been granted.
+Per the OIG, to participate in Medicare, Medicaid, and all other Federal health care programs once the term of exclusion ends, the individual or entity must apply for reinstatement and receive written notice from OIG that reinstatement has been granted.

 RESOURCES AND SOLUTIONS

-From a business perspective, contracting with Streamline Verify for these services supports both contract compliance and avoidance of potentially significant fines.
+For the reasons states above, regularly monitoring against the LEIE as well as the other required lists can be a daunting process that can leave your organization vulnerable to reimbursement and staffing problems.
+From a business perspective, contracting with an organization that specializes in exclusion screening, like Streamline Verify, supports both contract compliance and avoidance of potentially significant fines.
 In addition, having this monthly process performed by an organization that specializes in the review process can save the time of your staff resources and eliminate the worry over potential fines lurking in updated LEIE each month.
-Benjamin Franklin’s “an ounce of prevention is worth a pound of cure” oft-cited phrase once again finds application here.
+Streamline Verify clients report that on average, they are able to reduce staff workloads related to monitoring activities by 60%.